 Under the Plan, MSMEs will receive support to lower their production costs through effective staff management, better space use, scientific inventory management, enhanced process flows, shorter engineering lead times, and other measures.
 LMCS also improves product quality and reduces prices, two factors necessary for competing in both domestic and foreign markets.
 To stay competitive, larger businesses in India have been using LMCS, but MSMEs have typically avoided such programs because they are largely unaware of the advantages.
 In addition, skilled and efficient Lean Manufacturing Counselors or Consultants are hard to find and expensive to hire, hence the majority of MSMEs cannot afford LMCS.
 The scheme has been accepted as a pilot project for the use of lean techniques in 100 mini clusters.

-MSME Competitive (LEAN) Scheme Highlights
+MSME Competitive (LEAN) Scheme Details in Highlights

 |Name||MSME Competitive (LEAN) Scheme|

 |Introduced by||Narayan Rane, the union minister for small and medium businesses|

 |Introduced on||10-March-2023, Friday|

 |Objective||The MSME Competitive (LEAN) plan was changed by the government to be more beneficial to enterprises and stakeholders.|